-For the first time in 20+ years, there is no waiting list for child care subsidy at Child Care Resources Inc. (CCRI)!
+There is currently no waiting list for child care subsidy at Child Care Resources Inc. (CCRI) for children birth to preschool (age 5)!

 Here’s what families need to do to find out whether they are eligible: